Planetesimal: Definition of planetesimal

 to become comets, Kuiper belt objects or trojan asteroids, for example.
 In other words, some planetesimals became other types of body once planetary formation had finished, and may be referred to by either or both names.

 The above definition is not endorsed by the International Astronomical Union, and other working groups may choose to adopt the same or a different definition.
-There is also no exact dividing line between a planetesimal and protoplanet.
+The dividing line between a planetesimal and protoplanet is typically framed in terms of the size and the stages of development that the potential planet has already gone through: planetesimals combine to form a protoplanet, and protoplanets continue to grow (faster than planetesimals).